Return to top

 📖 Variations

-• Use Fresh Berries: Instead of using a frozen berry medley use your own blend of your favorite fresh berries (or fresh + frozen mixed).
-For the highest antioxidant boost use fresh raspberries, blueberries, and blackberries.
-You will also need to add a half cup of ice to achieve a thick cold texture if you use fresh berries.
+Use Fresh Berries: Instead of using a frozen berry medley use your own blend of your favorite fresh berries (or fresh + frozen mixed).
+I love using fresh raspberries, blueberries, and blackberries, but when using fresh berries, I’ll also add half cup of ice to achieve the same texture as with frozen berries.

-• Try Different Fruits: Diced apples, diced pears, fresh pineapple or frozen mango would all taste great in this recipe!
+Try Different Fruits: Diced apples, diced pears, fresh pineapple or frozen mango would all taste great in this recipe!
+My kids love it when I add in pineapple and mango.
 You can even make a mixed berry banana smoothie by just adding in frozen banana along with the berries.

-• Easy Mixed Berry Smoothie Bowl Recipe: Pour this drink into a bowl and top it with sliced bananas, oats, coconut, nuts, seeds, granola, fresh berries, honey, maple syrup, or whatever you have on hand to take this berry medley smoothie recipe to the next level.
+Easy Mixed Berry Smoothie Bowl Recipe: When I have a little more time, I’ll pour this drink into a bowl and top it with sliced bananas, oats, coconut, nuts, seeds, granola, fresh berries, honey, maple syrup, or whatever I have on hand to take this smoothie recipe to the next level.

-• Add a Boost of Protein: Make a mixed berry protein smoothie by adding a scoop of your favorite sugar free plant based protein powder.
+Add A Boost Of Protein: When I need something more filling, I’ll make a mixed berry protein smoothie by adding a scoop of my favorite plant-based protein powder.
+I recommend an unsweetened or sugar-free protein powder.
+While I prefer a plant-based protein, any type of protein powder will work.
 For extra protein, you can also add 1/2 cup or more of plain Greek yogurt (I don’t recommend vanilla Greek yogurt, as that has too much added sugar).

-• Healthy Fats: Feel free to add your favorite nut butters or seeds like almond butter, peanut butter, hemp seeds, chia seeds, or flax seeds.
-You’ll get both healthy fats and added protein!
+Healthy Fats: Feel free to add your favorite nut butters or seeds like almond butter, peanut butter, hemp seeds, chia seeds, or flax seeds for added fat and protein.
+Avocados are a great addition to boost healthy fats and creaminess.

-• Extra Greens: To get your serving of veggies and fruits for the day, feel free to add fresh spinach or baby kale to this frozen berry smoothie with milk.
+Extra Greens: To get your serving of veggies and fruits for the day, feel free to add fresh spinach or baby kale to this frozen berry smoothie with milk.
+They’ll blend right in, you won’t even be able to taste them.
 The greens are a great way to get some extra fiber too!

 ❓Recipe FAQs